conor-b-abraham/FibMap/README.md

 <summary>A Tip to Speed Up the Calculation</summary>

 Depending on the length of your trajectory and the size of your system the calculation of hydrogen bonds, salt bridges, and pi stacking interactions can take a long time.
 To speed this up, you can compute each interaction type separately.
-Also, note that the calculation of hydrogen bonds and salt bridges can be parallelized, but the calculation of pi stacking interactions can only be completed on a single processor (because the pi stacking calculation is relatively fast).
+Also, note that the calculation of hydrogen bonds, salt bridges, and water bridges can be parallelized, but the calculation of pi stacking interactions can only be completed on a single processor (because the pi stacking calculation is relatively fast).
+Also note that until I have time to improve the algorithm for computing water bridges, this calculation is very memory expensive, limiting parallelization.
 These separate calculations can be run using `--calctype` and `--nprocs`.
 </details>